What are deemed income and resources and how do they affect SSI payment amounts and qualifying for SSI Disability?

 $1,400.00 spouse’s earned income

-The next step is to compare the ineligible spouse’s remaining income of $978 to the difference between the federal SSI couple rate and the individual rate, which—as noted—in 2015 is $367.
-If the remaining amount is less that the difference, deeming does not apply and the SSI applicant’s benefit is calculated based on his or her income alone.
+The next step is to compare the ineligible spouse’s remaining income to the difference between the federal SSI couple rate and the individual rate, which, as noted, in 2020 is $392.
+00. If the remaining amount is less that the difference, deeming does not apply and the SSI applicant’s benefit is calculated based on his or her income alone.

-In our example, the ineligible spouse’s remaining countable income of $978 is more than $367, so the calculation moves to the next step, which is to treat the SSI-eligible person and the ineligible spouse as an eligible couple for the purposes of determining payment amount.
-This is done by combining the remainder of the ineligible spouse’s income with the SSI-eligible person’s income.
+In our example, the ineligible spouse’s remaining countable income of $916.00 is more than $392.00, so the calculation moves to the next step, which is to treat the SSI applicant and the ineligible spouse as an eligible couple for the purposes of determining eligibility and potential payment amount.
+This is done by combining the remainder of the ineligible spouse’s income after allocation for children with the SSI applicant’s income.

 $ 150.00 eligible spouse